mighty-gerbils/gerbil/doc/reference/dev/bootstrap.md

 $ ../build.sh env gxc -O -d bootstrap -s -S gerbil/prelude/core.ss gerbil/runtime/{gambit,util,system,loader,control,c3,mop,error,thread,syntax,eval,repl,init}.ss gerbil/runtime.ss gerbil/expander/{common,stx,core,top,module,compile,root,stxcase}.ss gerbil/expander.ss gerbil/compiler/{base,compile,optimize-base,optimize-xform,optimize-top,optimize-spec,optimize-ann,optimize-call,optimize,driver,ssxi}.ss gerbil/compiler.ss gerbil/prelude/gambit.ss
 ```

 And you have a brand new recursive bootstrap you can use.
+From here
+on, you can successively recursively bootstrap using the second step
+and the previous compiler, until you are satisfied with your handiwork
+and succeed in bootstrapping your changes.

 ### Strictures on Modifying Parts of the Gerbil Bootstrap